vic-ma/howtodismantle.github.io/_posts/2024-07-05-When-Boards-Meet-Wheels-Part-I-How-to-connect-Peakboard-and-wheel.me-robots.md

   - name: Peakboard wheel.me Extension
     url: https://templates.peakboard.com/extensions/Wheel-Me/en
 ---
-[Wheel.me](https://www.wheel.me/) is a Norwegian company with a revolutionary concept of building autonomous vehicles.
-The idea is that they actually not selling the whole vehicle, but only four intelligent wheels to be mounted to all kinds of palets or other trays to be transported within the factory.
-The wheels have access to he local WiFi and connect to a software backbone that can be either hosted in AWS or on prem.
+[Wheel.me](https://www.wheel.me/) is a Norwegian company with a revolutionary concept for building autonomous vehicles.
+They don't actually sell an entire vehicle.
+Instead, they sell four intelligent wheels that can be mounted to all kinds of pallets or other trays, to transport them within a factory.
+The wheels have access to the local WiFi and connect to a software backbone that can be either hosted in AWS or on prem.
 This article shows how to use Peakboard to build an interface to interact with the wheel.me backbone.
 First we will have a look on how to get information about the environment like the floors, position and robots.
 In [the second part of this topic](/When-Boards-Meet-Wheels-Part-II-Navigate-wheel.me-robots-with-Peaboard.html) we focus and the actual commanding robots to certain position and build an intractive logic for the wheel.me environment.

 ## Setting up the the extension